-Camino de Santiago: The Portuguese Way in 3 Days
+Camino de Santiago: The Portuguese way in 3 days

 The Camino de Santiago, or “Way of St. James” in English, is one of the most important pilgrimages in Christianity.
 Since the Middle Ages, faithful from around Europe (and now the world) have followed well-worn routes to Santiago de Compostela in Spain, where St. James is said to be buried.
-There are multiple pilgrimage trails that lead to Santiago de Compostela, all of which are listed as UNESCO World Heritage Sites for their cultural significance and the important places they pass on the way.The Camino Portugues, the “Portuguese Way”, is the second most popular route after the French Way.
-From Lisbon, the path crosses the country’s five main rivers, and showcases both the country’s rich history and beautiful natural landscapes.
-While pilgrims walk or bicycle (100 or 200 miles respectively) to get the Compostela certificate, you can also follow the Portuguese Camino by car to experience the same sights and history without the sore feet.
+There are multiple pilgrimage trails that lead to Santiago de Compostela, all of which are listed as UNESCO World Heritage Sites for their cultural significance and the important places they pass on the way.
+The Camino Portugues, the “Portuguese Way”, is the second most popular route after the French Way.
+From Lisbon, the path crosses the country’s five main rivers and showcases both the country’s rich history and beautiful natural landscapes.
+While pilgrims walk or bicycle (100 or 200 miles respectively) to get the Compostela certificate, you can also follow the Portuguese Camino by car to experience the same sights and history without sore feet.

-Camino Portugues Itinerary
+Camino Portugues itinerary

 Day 1: Lisbon to Coimbra

 Spread across seven hills, Portugal’s seaside capital is a vibrant, sun-soaked delight.
-For a quick tour of the hilly Alfama district, hop aboard the bright yellow Tram 28, and watch as palaces and cobbled alleys slide by your window.
+For a quick tour of the hilly Alfama district, hop aboard the bright yellow Tram 28 and watch as palaces and cobbled alleys slide by your window.
 Grab some fresh seafood or Pasteis de Nata (egg pastries) while exploring the city's oldest quarter before heading up to St George’s Castle.
-This imposing citadel was first built by the Romans and modified by the city's subsequent rulers.From the Golden Gate-like 25 de Abril Bridge to the 12th century cathedral, there are plenty of monuments to discover.
+This imposing citadel was first built by the Romans and modified by the city's subsequent rulers.
+From the Golden Gate-like 25 de Abril Bridge to the 12th-century cathedral, there are plenty of monuments to discover.
 But if you only do one thing in Lisbon, make sure it's a visit to the Torre de Belém.
-This 16th century tower in the sea is a UNESCO World Heritage Site fusing Romanesque, Gothic, Moorish and Mudejar styles in an amazing architectural display with a setting to match.
-If you can't get enough intricate architecture, the (also UNESCO-listed) Jerónimos Monastery boast the same architectural legacy on an even larger scale.When you've had your fill of the many things to do in Lisbon, begin the Camino de Compostela by heading from Lisbon to Coimbra.
+This 16th-century tower in the sea is a UNESCO World Heritage Site fusing Romanesque, Gothic, Moorish, and Mudejar styles in an amazing architectural display with a setting to match.
+If you can't get enough intricate architecture, the (also UNESCO-listed) Jerónimos Monastery boasts the same architectural legacy on an even larger scale.
+When you've had your fill of the many things to do in Lisbon, begin the Camino de Compostela by heading from Lisbon to Coimbra.

 Batalha